MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/configure-report-server-urls-ssrs-configuration-manager.md

 |Virtual directory|ReportServer|Notice that both of the example URLs include the virtual directory name.
 Unless you customize the URL definition, you must always specify the application's virtual directory name on the URL.|

 > [!NOTE]
 > An underlying URL reservation enables any valid host name to be used on a URL.
 The [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] Configuration tool creates a URL reservation in HTTP.SYS using syntax that allows variations of the host name to resolve to a particular report server instance.
-For more information about URL reservations, see [About URL reservations and registration  &#40;Configuration Manager&#41;](../../reporting-services/install-windows/about-url-reservations-and-registration-ssrs-configuration-manager.md).
+For more information about URL reservations, see [About URL reservations and registration  &#40;Report Server Configuration Manager&#41;](../../reporting-services/install-windows/about-url-reservations-and-registration-ssrs-configuration-manager.md).

 ## Server-side permissions on a report server URL

  Permissions on each URL endpoint are granted exclusively to the Report Server service account.
 Only this account has rights to accept requests that are directed to the [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] URLs.
 Discretionary Access Control Lists (DACLs) are created and maintained for the account when you configure the service identity through Setup or the [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] Configuration tool.
 If you change the service account, the [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] Configuration tool updates all URL reservations that you created to pick up the new account information.
-For more information, see [URL reservation syntax &#40;Configuration Manager&#41;](../../reporting-services/install-windows/url-reservation-syntax-ssrs-configuration-manager.md).
+For more information, see [URL reservation syntax &#40;Report Server Configuration Manager&#41;](../../reporting-services/install-windows/url-reservation-syntax-ssrs-configuration-manager.md).

 ## Authenticate client requests sent to a report server URL